csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 and SA, leaving SA with no legal values.

 variables next, and then all the other variables will fall into place.
-That’s exactly what hap- pens with MRV: NT and SA have two values, so one of them is chosen first, then the other, then Q, NSW , and V in order.
+That’s exactly what happens with MRV: NT and SA have two values, so one of them is chosen first, then the other, then Q, NSW , and V in order.
 Finally T still has three values, and any one of them works.
 We can view forward checking as an efficient way to incrementally compute the information that the MRV heuristic needs to do its job.

 Although forward checking detects many inconsistencies, it does not detect all of them.
 The problem is that it makes the current variable arc-consistent, but doesn’t look ahead and make all the other variables arc-consistent.
 For example, consider the third row of Figure 6.7.
 It shows that when WA is red and Q is green , both NT and SA are forced to be blue.
 Forward checking does not look far enough ahead to notice that this is an inconsistency: NT and SA